parisepigenetics/great_3d/README.md

 - [ ] Generate a proper python package structure.

 ## Usage
 To test the software with 100 plasmodium genes run:
 ```
-./trans3Dmap -p test/genePositions100.tab -e test/geneExpression100.tab <outfile.html>
+./trans3Dmap -p test/genePositions100.tab -e test/geneExpression100.tab
 ```
-Then an html file with the plotly graphic will be generated in the current folder.
+Then a Dash application will launch on your local machine a you can access it by pointing your browser at http://127.0.0.1:8050/